SubiyaCryolite/jds/README.md

 - Easily integrates with new or existing databases
 - Save, Updates and Deletes cascade to child objects and collections
 - Eager Loading is applied to embedded objects as well as on collections
-- Generation of views representing entities as conventional tables
+- Generation of views representing entityVersions as conventional tables
 - Supports MySQL, T-SQL, PostgreSQL and SQLite
 - Underlying database implemented using the Star Schema